 The Heising-Simons Foundation believes in funding the true cost of grantee’s work.
 Therefore, the Foundation does not employ a specific fixed minimum or maximum indirect cost rate for project support grants to non-universities.
 We encourage an open dialogue between grantees and Program Officers to develop a shared understanding of each project’s true costs.
 For grants to universities, we will accept an indirect cost rate up to 15% of the total direct costs.
 Please see our full policy here.

 The Foundation supports work that is charitable, educational, and for scientific purposes, regardless of the tax status of the grantee.

-Yes, the Foundation permits organizations to use fiscal sponsors.
+Yes, the Foundation permits organizations to use fiscal sponsors if the proposal includes: